-(Date) [Within 10 calendar days of issuance

-Allocation Number: (assigned by us in the allocation approval letter)

-Office of the Governor Governor's Office of Management and Budg 100 W. Randolph Street - Suite 15-100 Chicago, IL.
-60601 Attn: Sophia Ronis get

-ATTENTION: Debt Management Un nit
+(Date) [Within 10 calendar days of issuance Allocation Number: (assigned by us in the allocation approval letter) Office of the Governor Governor's Office of Management and Budg 100 W. Randolph Street - Suite 15-100 Chicago, IL.
+60601 Attn: Sophia Ronis get ATTENTION: Debt Management Un nit Re: Issuer: Type: (Non Home-Rule, Home-Rul Date of Issuance: Principal Amount Issued: Bond Description: (project, benef Dear: captioned Issuer is giving notice that the about the regard to the issuance of these bonds, a complied with.

-Re: Issuer:

-Dear:

-captioned Issuer is giving notice that the abo With regard to the issuance of these bonds, a complied with.
 The total allocation provided dated was \$ Act of 1986, as amended, and 30 ILCS 345, the above- ove-captioned private activity bonds have been issued. all applicable federal and state requirements have been d for this bond issue in the Allocation Approval Letter The total principal amount actually issued therefore, the amount of \$ is otal available allocation.

-Sincerely,

-(Name of issuer)

-A 1 (Signature of authorized public official) (Title)

-Attachments

-result of a carry-forward of allocation of a voluntary reallocation of unused allocation or as an from a prior year, this fact should be so stated in this written evidence of such reallocation or carry-forward
+Sincerely, (Name of issuer) (Signature of authorized public official) (Title) Attachments result of a carry-forward of allocation of a voluntary reallocation of unused allocation or as a n from a prior year, this fact should be so stated in this written evidence of such reallocation or carry-forward